 In Appendix Figure A1, the total costs of all projects intended for a certain sector are graphed as shares of the total commitments each year, for all projects that have been coded by AidData.
 The blue lines indicate the original codes in the CRS data, while the red lines are the AidData sector allocations.
 This way of graphing the data reveals a certain amount of discrepancy in the share of funds allocated to each sector.
-Most notably, AidData seems to have a higher tendency to classify funds as unallocated, while the CRS data shows a consistently higher share of funds intended to foster the government and civil society sector11.
+Most notably, AidData seems to have a higher tendency to classify funds as unallocated, while the CRS data shows a consistently higher share of funds intended to foster the government and civil society sector.
 Humanitarian aid is another category where allocations do not align.
 However, the overall time trends are quite similar between the two data bases.
-Thus, a first, general remark regarding the main question posed in this paper is that the sector allocation of Swedish ODA would not overall be different, if based on AidData sector allocations rather than official data.
+Thus, a first, general remark regarding the main question posed in this paper is that the sector allocations rather than official data.

 Comparing allocations over time as in Figure A1 reveals in what thematic areas the total allocation of annual funds is not consistent.
-However, it does not reveal to what extent individual projects have been given the same sector codes.12.
+However, it does not reveal to what extent individual projects have been given the same sector codes..
 Another way of comparing CRS and AidData is thus to focus on the observations that are not given the same sector codes, i.e. the projects that have been classified as fostering one sector by Sida in CRS, but then coded as targeting another sector by AidData.